 The Champta of India

 The Champta of India, numbering approximately 4,400 people, are Unengaged and Unreached.
-They are a community of India, Gujarat (principally in Kathiawar) and Rajasthan (Banswara, Dungarpur and Udaipur districts) and can also be known as Champta, Chamta, Champta-Salat.
-They are an Indigenous people, in the Other South Asian people cluster of the South Asian Peoples affinity bloc.
+They are a community of India, Gujarat (principally in Kathiawar) and Rajasthan (Banswara, Dungarpur and Udaipur districts) They are an Indigenous people, in the Other South Asian people cluster of the South Asian Peoples affinity bloc.
 Their primary religion is Hinduism.
 They primarily speak Gujarati.

 No photo available